 How much does it cost?

-We will always have at least one coach on a bike but preferably two during 101.
+We will always have at least two coaches on bikes during 101.
 We form into groups of similar paces, dedicating a coach to each group.
-During 201 there is a follow vehicle that can help you out or give you a lift if you're feeling ready for a break.
+No one will get dropped OR held-up!

 Does it matter if I'm new to cycling?